-In our opinion, we think the the Classic Pro's epresso reaches near cafe quality.
+In our opinion, we think the espresso from the Classic Pro reaches near cafe quality.
 We found it to impart a bold and rich taste and to produce a decent crema that pleased our taste buds.
-When we directly compared it to a cafe shot or one from some of the more capable machines we did notice a slight relative lack in robustness and flavor, but when enjoyed in isolation we didn't have any major complaints for this machine's espresso.
+When we directly compared it to a cafe shot or one from some of the more capable machines we did notice a slight relative lack in robustness and flavor, but when enjoyed in isolation we didn't have any major complaints about this machine's espresso.

-That good taste likely comes from the very consistent and stable pressure and temperature the Classic Pro is able to produce.
+That good taste likely comes from the very consistent and stable pressure and temperature the Classic Pro can produce and maintain.
 If you really like to toy with your espresso's brewing process you may be disappointed that you can't adjust this pressure or temperature profile at all — meaning the only control you have over your brew is the coffee and specific grind size that you use.
 However, it does make the overall brewing process a bit simpler.

 Unfortunately, the milk steaming capabilities of the Classic Pro don't quite live up to its espresso brewing proclivities.
-Therefore, its milk drink were amongst our least favorite of the bunch.
-However, its propensity to create a lot of fluffy foam did make for a decent dry cappuccino.
+Therefore, its milk drinks were amongst our least favorite of the bunch.
+However, its propensity to create a lot of fluffy foam can make for a decent dry cappuccino.

-The Classic Pro also comes with a filter basket that can accept most pfe-ground espresso capsule and pods.
-In general, we've found the taste extracted from these pods is determined much more by the pods themselves rather than the machine used to brew them, and that those pods can't match the quality of fresh espresso pulled with the Classic Pro.
+The Classic Pro also comes with a filter basket that can accept most pre-ground espresso capsules and pods.
+In general, we've found the taste extracted from these pods is determined much more by the pods themselves rather than the machine used to brew them, and that those pods can't match the quality of fresh espresso pulled with this machine.

 Ease of Use

 We also found the design of the steam wand to be less than ideal.
-Where other models have a ball joint that lets you position the wand in a number of orientations, the Classic Pro's wand has very little play.
+Where other models have a ball joint that lets you position the wand in various orientations, the wand on the Classic Pro has very little play.
 This makes it a bit awkward to get the milk in the right position to steam properly.
-Also, if you're making a latte and thus have a decent amount of milk in the pitcher, it can be difficult to extract the pitcher from the steam wand without spilling once the milk as been aerated and increased in volume.
+Also, if you're making a latte and thus have a decent amount of milk in the pitcher, it can be difficult to extract the pitcher from the steam wand without spilling, as aerated milk increases in volume.

-Additionally, while initial setup of the Classic Pro is fairly easy, the manual doesn't lend much guidance for the process.
-For instance, we found out the hard way that a small tube needed to be connected to the waste water nozzle to avoid a big mess…bottom line, our recommendation is that you watch a few youtube tutorials before using this machine for the first time.
+Additionally, while the initial setup of the Classic Pro is fairly easy, the manual doesn't lend much guidance.
+For instance, we found out the hard way that a small tube needed to be connected to the wastewater nozzle to avoid a big mess…bottom line, we recommend that you watch a few YouTube tutorials before using this machine for the first time.

 Though we ran into numerous annoyances when using this machine, none were so egregious that we disliked using it.
-Sure, other models on the market offer more streamlined experiences, but we certainly wouldn't call the Classic Pro's experience off putting.
+Sure, other models on the market offer more streamlined experiences, but we certainly wouldn't call the Classic Pro off-putting.

 Ease of Cleaning

-Long term cleaning (descaling) of the Classic Pro is a bit more difficult than the average machine.
+Long-term cleaning (descaling) of the Classic Pro is a bit more difficult than the average machine.
 The solution is not included with your purchase, ao that will need to be bought separately.
-The process itself is quite involved, taking us 40 minutes to complete and requiring our undivided attention for the vast majority of that time.
-Also, while the process isn't particularly complicated, the manual again left us somewhat wanting for information, so we would suggest finding a YouTube tutorial before attempting it for the first time.
+The process itself is quite involved, taking 40 minutes to complete and requiring undivided attention for the vast majority of that time.
+Also, while the process isn't particularly complicated, the manual again left us somewhat wanting for information, so we would again suggest finding a YouTube tutorial before attempting it for the first time.

-The Gaggia Classic Pro's price feels fair for a relatively capable semi-automatic machine.
-However, we've seen other models in the price range that are just as adept at pulling shots as the Classic Pro, but have better steam wands, so we think this machine is a good value only if you find it on sale.
+The price of the Gaggia Classic Pro feels fair for a relatively capable semi-automatic machine.
+However, we've seen other models in this price range that are just as adept at pulling shots but have better steam wands, so we think this machine is a good value only if you find it on sale.

 The Gaggia Classic Pro offers a fairly good experience to those that want to learn the craft of making espresso at home at a relatively reasonable price.
-However, its steam wand lacks a bit of power and there are other machines in the same price range that offer better steaming capabilities, so this machine is likely more suited to straight espresso or dry cappuccino lovers.
+However, its steam wand lacks power, and other machines in the same price range offer better steaming capabilities.
+This machine is likely more suited to straight espresso or dry cappuccino lovers.